 On plenty of discussion forums, students get up early (or stay up late, depending on the time zone) and count down to the exact moment when their SAT scores are released.

-The best ones can be found on College Confidential, on which you can create an account and play your part in the waiting game.
+The most up-to-date threads can be found on College Confidential, on which you can create an account and play your part in the waiting game.
 Again, release times vary, so there's really no use getting stressed and losing sleep over it.
 Your scores will be there when you wake up in the morning!

 For students who test at their schools with their peers, you'll likely hear through general word of mouth who got their scores (and whether they were psyched or disappointed).